AnasBrital98/Regression-analysis/README.md

-**The Implementation of Polynomial Regression Using Normal Equation :**
+he Implementation of Polynomial Regression Using Normal Equation :

 ```python
 import numpy as np